GNATtest - Unit Test-Harness Generator

-The GNATtest tool helps automate the essential, but tedious and error-prone, processes for developing and managing the large number of test cases that accompany the verification of large software systems.
+GNATtest helps automate the essential, but tedious and error-prone, processes for developing and managing the large number of test cases needed for verifying large software systems.

 The task of writing and managing unit tests and their invocation framework is critical to the development of high-reliability software, but it is repetitive and cumbersome for large projects, and error-prone when done manually.
 Changes to the application software during development and maintenance, such as adding a subprogram to a package (module) or changing a subprogram’s specification (interface), require corresponding modifications to the test suite and its invocation harness.
-GNATtest addresses this issue by automatically creating and maintaining the harnessing code, as well as the unit test skeletons for each subprogram to be tested, taking into account all Ada semantics (subprogram overloading, visibility, etc.).
-The developer can thus focus on the high-value task of writing the actual test cases.
+GNATtest addresses this issue by automatically creating and maintaining the harnessing code as well as the unit test skeletons for each subprogram to be tested, taking Ada semantics into account (subprogram overloading, visibility, etc.).
+Developers can thus focus on the high-value task of writing the actual test cases.

-For developers who are using the more advanced features of the Ada language, GNATtest handles object-oriented programs and can help verify local subtype consistency (known as the Liskov Substitution Principle) as required by one of the new objectives of the DO-178C’s supplement on Object-Oriented Technology and Related Techniques (DO-332).
-GNATtest also takes advantage of Ada 2012 programming-by-contract capabilities, such as preconditions, postconditions and invariants.
+For those using the more advanced features of the Ada language, GNATtest handles object-oriented programs and can help verify local subtype consistency (known as the Liskov Substitution Principle) as required by one of the new objectives of the DO-178C’s supplement on Object-Oriented Technology and Related Techniques (DO-332).
+GNATtest also takes advantage of Ada 2012's contract-based programming features, including preconditions, postconditions and invariants.

-GNATtest is included in GNAT Pro and supports all versions of Ada and all target configurations.
+GNATtest supports all versions of Ada and all target configurations.
 It is based on and complements the AUnit technology.